-- The rate of composite outcomes (all-cause or cardiac death, myocardial infarction, or stroke) was greater with clopidogrel continuation than with clopidogrel discontinuation, but this difference was not statistically significant. - However, the study had insufficient statistical power to allow a firm conclusion regarding the safety of clopidogrel discontinuation after 12 months.
+- In the group with dual antiplatelet therapy, there was a non-significant increase in the risk of composite end point of myocardial infarction, stoke, or death from any cause and of the composite end point of myocardial infarction, stoke, or death from cardiac causes. - However, the study had insufficient statistical power to allow a firm conclusion regarding the safety of clopidogrel discontinuation after 12 months.
 Larger clinical trials will be necessary to resolve this issue.